Estimate Time6 min

 What is a normal value of the VIX?

-Looking to history, the Federal Reserve of St. Louis found the average VIX value from February 2002 to March 2025 to be about 20.1 But there’s debate over the exact normal value of the VIX, and it depends on extended domestic and international economic pressures.
+Based on data from the Federal Reserve of St. Louis, the historical average VIX value since its inception in 1993 is about 19.4.1 But there’s debate over the exact normal value of the VIX, and it depends on extended domestic and international economic pressures.
 The VIX can fluctuate at different levels depending on market conditions, so it may be impossible to peg a “normal” value.

 What is a low value of the VIX?

-Based on the Federal Reserve of St. Louis data, a value of less than 20 could be considered relatively low, meaning that investors don’t tend to expect large future price swings.
+Based on the Federal Reserve of St. Louis data, a value below the 19.4 average could be considered relatively low, meaning that investors don’t tend to expect large future price swings.
 However, whether the VIX is considered low is relative and depends also on what’s been happening recently.
 So if the VIX is lower compared to recent levels, it may be considered a low value for that time period.

 What is a high value of the VIX?

-A VIX of above 20 could be considered high, but it can potentially go much higher.
-During periods of great uncertainty, such as the 2008 financial crisis and the COVID-19 pandemic’s onset in 2020, the VIX hit end-of-month peaks in the 50s, according to the Federal Reserve of St. Louis.
+By the same token, a value above the 19.4 average could be considered high, but it can potentially go much higher.
+During periods of great uncertainty, such as the 2008 financial crisis and the 2020 onset of the COVID-19 pandemic, the VIX hit end-of-month peaks in the 50s, according to the Federal Reserve of St. Louis.
 When the VIX rises to such high values, that means investors expect greater market volatility in the near future.

 What to do when the VIX is high

-When the VIX is high, keep your investing or trading plan top of mind.
-Volatility is a normal part of investing, and it’s generally smart to not react impulsively to price changes, especially if you’re a long-term investor.
-Your investing or trading plan is there for a reason: to guide your investing decisions, no matter the market conditions.
+When the VIX is high, keep your investing or financial plan top of mind.
+Volatility is a normal part of investing, and it’s smart to not react impulsively to price changes.
+Your investing or financial plan is there for a reason: to guide your investing decisions, no matter the market conditions.
 Learn 6 tips for navigating volatile markets.

 How do you trade the VIX?

-Like other indexes, you can’t invest in the VIX directly.
+As with other indexes, you can’t invest in the VIX directly.
 However, you can trade the VIX through a variety of investment products, like exchange-traded funds (ETFs), exchange-traded notes (ETNs), and options that are tied to the VIX.
 Trading the VIX with these securities could be a hedging strategy, but like all investments, it carries risk, including the potential for volatility in the value of the VIX.
-Consider pursuing these advanced strategies only if you’re an experienced trader.
+Consider pursuing these advanced strategies only if you’re an experienced investor who understands the potential risks involved.

 Ready to start saving or investing?